ryverine/Word-Guess-Game/README.md

 ### revealSecretWord()

-Used to display secret word if the player could not find it by the time `guessCount` meets `guessMax`.
+Used to display secret word if the player could not find it by the time `guessCount` reaches zero;

 ### logGameStats()